kieransnapes/violet-triceratops/content/pages/index.md

         image_alt: App preview on a phone and tablet
         content: >
           We optimize your businesses workflows so your attention is only spent looking at what is important to your business.
-This could be include emails, employee timesheets, invoicing and accounting integration like Xero.
+This could be in the form of automated email processing, invoicing and accounting integration or simply helping you get set up with the right online service.
         actions:
           - label: Learn More
             url: /features